 David and I work on the staff caricatures, some of which I give to Kurt for his review.

-“If you okay it, I’ll have a printer turn these sketches into the face cards of a Lampoon 100th anniversary souvenir pack for the Yale Game issue.”
+“If you okay it, I’ll have a printer turn these sketches into the face cards for a Lampoon 100th anniversary souvenir pack in the Yale Game issue.”

 “I thought you were using them in Jill’s article on staff harassment.”

 “For the issue. we’ll graffiti over them with joke names for each staffer.”

 “You plan to sell these as playing cards?”

 “Well, Minehan’s desperate to earn money toward his tuition.
 I’ll pay for the printing.
 He’ll sell them.
 After reimbursing me, he can pocket the profit.
 Since we’re defaming other students, I doubt the Lampoon will want to claim responsibility.”

 “It’s complicated.
 I don’t think they know how much it is.
 They don’t pay a lot of attention to him.
 He’s mad they won’t get him a car.”